Illness & Conditions - Health Conditions

 An important part of treatment is making sure your child takes his or her medicine.
 Children and teens with this disorder sometimes stop taking their medicines when they feel better.
 But without medicine, their symptoms usually come back.

 Medicines for bipolar disorder in adults have been well studied.
-But not much research has been completed about how the medicines work and if they are safe for children and teens.
+But more research is being done on how the medicines work and if they are safe for children and teens.

 Accepting that your child has bipolar disorder can be hard.
 The disorder can be a serious, lifelong problem.
 Your child will need long-term treatment and will need to be watched carefully.
 By working with your child's doctor, you can find a treatment that works for your child.